Share this Post

 Table of Contents

 Engineering tabs are a powerful addition to any interior basement waterproofing installation.
 It works like having ten people lift and move a car instead of one.
-The tabs keep your foundation stable by keeping your concrete slab up against the walls of your basement.
+The tabs stabilize your foundation by keeping your concrete slab up against your basement walls.
 We will explain below.

 What Are Engineering Tabs?